qkzk/fm/development.md

   - [x] fm plugin add /path/to/libname.so : copy the file.so to .local/fm/plugins/previewer/ and add it at the end of config file with 'name'
   - [x] fm plugin remove name : remove the file from .local and config inform
   - [x] fm plugin list: will display all plugins
+- [x] FIX: moving files from same part shouldn't require a copy and should be instant
 - [ ] BUG: preview can stop and display "preview as empty"
 - [ ] BUG: status.index should be replaced by a bool instead of usize.
 - [ ] IMP: paths in command should always be OSString. use PathBuf::to_oss_string or whatever whenever it's possible.